 Onion and mushroom frittata

 Frittatas are the Italian answer to the French omelette.
 There are some differences, though.
 A frittata is never folded.
-It is cooked slowly, usually in 10-12 minutes.
-The eggs are beaten to incorporate air and make them fluffier, and the vegetables are beaten into the eggs while raw rather than being laid on top.
+It is simmered, usually in 10-12 minutes.
+The eggs are beaten to incorporate air, making them fluffier, and the vegetables are beaten into the eggs while they are still raw, rather than being laid on top.

-I love frittatas because they are easy to make and can be served not just for breakfast or brunch but also in the evenings and as an appetizer or small bite.
-They come in an almost infinite variety because of the limitless number of vegetables and meat or combinations that you can add to a frittata.
+I love frittatas because they are easy to make and can be served not just for breakfast or brunch but also in the evenings and as an appetiser or small bite.
+They come in an almost infinite variety due to the limitless number of vegetables, meats, or combinations that can be added to a frittata.

-This is a lovely variation, the mushrooms are earthy and par well with the caramelized onions.
+This is a lovely variation; the mushrooms are earthy and pair well with the caramelised onions.
 The cheese on top adds the salt, and this frittata is hearty and flavoured.

 For more recipes from this lovely cookbook, click here.